c-lonas/astro-timeless-devlog/tech/src/pages/posts/010-character-movement-III.md

 ## PlayerCharacterCameraManager

-To reiterate, for full details on this I definitely recommend checking out the <a href="" target="_blank">tutorial</a> I'm using, these entries I'm making where I'm following along are more of 'progress documentation' rather than educational as some of the other posts aim to be, but here's a view of the core logic that lowers the camera target to follow the crouch.
+To reiterate, for full details on this I definitely recommend checking out the <a href="https://www.youtube.com/watch?v=vw4sPZ8xhFk&list=PLXJlkahwiwPmeABEhjwIALvxRSZkzoQpk" target="_blank">tutorial</a> I'm using, these entries I'm making where I'm following along are more of 'progress documentation' rather than educational as some of the other posts aim to be, but here's a view of the core logic that lowers the camera target to follow the crouch.

 ```cpp
 void ASchmoovePlayerCameraManager::UpdateViewTarget(FTViewTarget& OutVT, float DeltaTime)